How DuoNinja works

 - Word - the word or phrase in the language you're learning.

-- Meaning - the translation or explanation you save for that word.
+- Meaning - the translation or explanation for that word.

 - Saved - you chose to save a meaning to your Vocabulary.